-The most common fabrics are nylon, polyester and cotton and these fabrics are all measured in Denier.
+The most common outdoor fabrics are nylon, polyester & cotton, and these fabrics are measured in Denier.

 Denier is based on a natural standard: a single strand is approximately one Denier.
 So 400D fabric equals roughly 400 pieces of thread.
 These fibers are then woven together to create the fabric.
 That is why when you look closely at a 400D (Standard) fabric the individual lines(fibers) will be smaller than the individual line on a 1680D fabric (Commercial Fabric).
 Even though these fabrics are woven together very tightly, water is still very small.
-This means water can pass through the pores where these fibers pass by each other.
-Sometimes rainfall cannot pass through these tiny pores since raindrops don’t weigh very much, but if in a heavy down pour water will find a way through.
+This means water can get between the fibres where they pass each other.
+Normally rainfall does not pass through as raindrops don’t weigh much, but if in a heavy down pour water will eventually find a way through.

 To help these fabrics with their quality of water resistance, some have a protective backing added, using either polyvinyl chloride (PVC), polyurethane (PU) or thermoplastic elastomers (TPE) to help stop water getting through.
-Many of your traditional synthetic fabrics will include a layer or three of PVC or some sort of soft backside of the fabric, to help prevent water from sneaking between the fibers.
+Many traditional synthetic fabrics will have PVC on the backside of the fabric, to help prevent water from sneaking between the fibres.

 Standard (400D – shown in red), and Commercial Fabric (1680D – shown in chocolate)